nikhil-kumar2712/Web-series-analysis/README.md

 ---

 ## ✨ Features
-- 📊 Predicts web series ratings with **85% accuracy**
 - 🎭 Considers multiple factors such as genre, director, actors, and user preferences
 - 📈 Interactive **Tableau dashboards** for visualization of insights and trends
 - 💻 Python-based GUI for user-friendly predictions and analysis
-- 🧠 Supports personalized recommendation generation

 ---

 ## 🛠️ Tech Stack